dolliars/heyheather/_posts/2020-11-29-building-speakers.md

 by how much I was off.
 This had skewed the position on both the X and Y axis so I'm glad I caught it when I did since I had already marked the position.

 In conclusion, I now have speakers.
+Fckn-A.

 [YT-speakers-1]: https://www.youtube.com/watch?v=CKIye4RZ-5k
 [YT-speakers-2]: https://www.youtube.com/watch?v=zdkyGDqU7xA